Pennsylvania man arrested on suspicion of murder 8 years after wife vanished from Philly suburb

 That evening, police submitted Maciejewska’s information to the National Crime Information Center as a missing person.

-In the following weeks, investigators and community members would conduct searches around the Malvern neighborhood, checking wooded areas, train stations, airports and more to try and find any sign of Maciejewska.
+In the following weeks, investigators and community members would conduct searches around the Malvern neighborhood, checking wooded areas, train stations, airports and more to try to find any sign of Maciejewska.

 Missing person posters blanketed the small Chester County borough.